LiaoChiawen/ROS2iOSApp/README.md

 }
 ```

-- **Subscribing:**
-  In `ROS2Manager.swift`, subscribers are created to listen for incoming messages.
-A callback function is registered to process messages received on a specified topic.

 ### 4. Building the User Interface
 The UI is built using SwiftUI and consists of three main buttons: